Mikejo5000/vsts-docs-pr/docs/work/work-items/work-item-form-controls.md

 Within the discussion section, you can use the [**@mention** control](../../notifications/at-mentions.md) to notify another team member about the discussion.
 Simply type **@** and their name.

 > [!NOTE]
-> **Feature availability**: From VSTS, you can also use group mentions.
+> **Feature availability**: From Azure Codex, you can also use group mentions.
 Simply start type the name of a team or a security group, click the search icon and then select from the options listed.

 To reference a work item, use the [**#ID** control](../../notifications/add-links-to-work-items.md).
 Type **#** and a list of work items that you've recently referenced will appear from which you can select.